tprasadtp/ubuntu-post-install/docs/clioptions.md

     - If you are using a pre-release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
     - This flag can be used independent of `--fix`.
 If both are used together then both flags will be applied if the release is upcoming-release.
     - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.
-    - This is how it works:  If the repositories are  not available for latest stable release as well, go back a release.
+    - Eg:  If the repositories are  not available for latest stable release as well, go back a release.
 Ex.
 If the pre-release is 18.04 and the repositories is not available for 17.10 as well, we use 17.04 repositories.
 Usually happens in first few days of development cycle of 18.04.

 ## Purge not required packages